 Who doesn’t like cakes, pastries, and cookies?
 And if you’re not one with a sweet tooth, surely you love pasta and noodles?
 If you do, you should know that you are consuming gluten.
-If you are reading this article, I am sure that you are concerned gluten intolerance either you or a loved one is facing as of now.
+If you are reading this article, I am sure you are concerned about gluten intolerance either you or a loved one is facing.
 Here is all that you need to know if you are gluten intolerant?

 Today Gluten is found everywhere, it has become part and parcel of so many food products that it is virtually impossible to find anything that is gluten free.
 Even if you are not a foodie, something as simple as chapatis and rotis, which is a staple in many households, contains gluten.

-Despite the fact that gluten intolerance is a fairly common medical condition, not many people are aware of this disorder and its implications.
+Even though gluten intolerance is a fairly common medical condition, not many people know this disorder and its implications.

-In this article, we tell you everything you need to know about gluten intolerance, its signs and symptoms, as well as the kind of treatments that are available.
+In this article, we tell you everything you need to know about gluten intolerance, its signs and symptoms, and the available treatments.

 Related Article:

-Gluten basically refers to a group of proteins that are found in certain foods, mainly, wheat, barley, and rye.
-What we identify as gluten intolerance or gluten allergy is essentially a medical condition wherein your body develops and adverse reaction to gluten.
+Gluten refers to proteins found in certain foods, mainly wheat, barley, and rye.
+What we identify as gluten intolerance or gluten allergy is a medical condition wherein your body develops an adverse reaction to gluten.

-When you are gluten intolerant, your immune system begins to overreact after the consumption of gluten.
+When you are gluten intolerant, your immune system overreacts after consuming gluten.
 When the immune system reacts to this, it targets the digestive system, particularly the small intestine.

-One of the most severe forms of gluten intolerance and the most popularly known, us celiac disease.
-It has been estimated that close to one in every hundred people globally are affected by celiac disease.
+One of the most severe forms of gluten intolerance and the most popularly known us celiac disease.
+It is estimated that nearly one in every hundred people globally are affected by celiac disease.

 Another form of gluten intolerance is non-celiac gluten sensitivity.
-This is much more mild in nature, as opposed to celiac disease. (source)
+This is much milder, as opposed to celiac disease. (source)

-A person is considered to be gluten intolerant if it can cause digestive problems such as gassiness, abdominal pain or diarrhoea.
-However, gluten intolerance is not the same as Gluten Allergy or Celiac disease.
+A person is considered gluten intolerant if it can cause digestive problems such as gassiness, abdominal pain, or diarrhea.
+However, gluten intolerance is different from Gluten Allergy or Celiac disease.

 Gluten intolerances involve the digestive system.
-Whereas in food allergy our immune system overreacts to a Gluten causing symptoms that are potentially serious or even life-threatening.
+In food allergy, our immune system overreacts to a Gluten, causing potentially serious or even life-threatening symptoms.
 Celiac disease is an inherited autoimmune disorder that can damage the small intestine.

 While avoiding gluten is a treatment strategy for all three, these are not the same conditions. (source)

 The common factor between celiac disease and gluten intolerance is gluten.
-We know that gluten is the trigger for both these conditions, wherein the autoimmune system goes into overdrive and attacks the digestive system when gluten comes into the picture.
+We know that gluten triggers both these conditions, wherein the autoimmune system goes into overdrive and attacks the digestive system when gluten comes into the picture.

 But is there a difference between the two disorders, and if yes, what is the difference?